 Forget re-purposing of old articles or rewriting stuff from other people’s websites.
 If you want to have the reader’s respect and attention, you have to say something they’ve never heard before.

 Unfortunately, a lot of the stuff you read today has been regurgitated 28 times before.

 Let’s imagine you run a travel blog.
-Based on my advice, you write a number of 3,000-word comprehensive “How-To Guides.”
+Based on our advice, you write a number of 3,000-word comprehensive “How-To Guides.”

-Whenever a reader opens your guide on financing their first around the world trip, they’ll expect to read all about airline rewards programs, frugality, and credit card points.
+Whenever a reader opens your guide on financing their way around the world trip, they’ll expect to read all about airline rewards programs, frugality, and credit card points.